ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 At an unprofitable startup, you should have a financial model that rationalizes expenses vs. revenue and forecasts roughly how long your current cash on hand will last before you need another fundraising round.
 Most CEOs and CFOs have a deep and intimate understanding of this model; as a tech leader, you won t need to spend nearly as much time with it.

-However, it's essential that you maintain a clear picture of your department s contribution to that model, which will primarily come in the form of headcount expenses (current and future). is model should provide some level of constraint, in the form of either an annualized budget or an expense run-rate, that will guide the timing of your hires.
+However, it's essential that you maintain a clear picture of your department's contribution to that model, which will primarily come in the form of headcount expenses (current and future). is model should provide some level of constraint, in the form of either an annualized budget or an expense run-rate, that will guide the timing of your hires.

 ### Hiring Goals and Objectives